AndroidPillars/SQL/README.md

 - The COUNT Function returns the number of input rows that matches a specific condition of a Query.
 - We can apply COUNT on a specific column or just pass COUNT(*) to retrive the returned result.
-- The COUNT will works only with the parenthesis (i.e.) it's a function acting on something.
+- The COUNT will works only with the parenthesis (i.e.) it is just a function which acts on something.

 __Example__